As educators learn to navigate the pandemic's post-lockdown era, it is evident that a lot has changed.

 - Comment prompts – ask for specific guidance and utilise Rubrics that go into your school’s coaching or self-reflection frameworks.

 Combined, these tools pave the way for structured, meaningful feedback on every observable teaching practice exhibited throughout the video.

 The Swivl Reflectivity + Robot solution as a video coaching and mentoring tool can be used in various

 ways to facilitate self-development for teachers.
 School communities can

 foster positive relationships through peer and mentor coaching,

 self-reflection and student coaching.
 These relationships help educators

 teachers feel supported and connected.

 *The information in this blog is extracted from Swivl.

-solution from AP Tech is backed by local warranty and support.
+AP Tech is the authorised Australian distributor of Swivl products.
+Every solution is backed by local warranty and support.